svex99/faffinity-bot/README.md

 ## 📌 TODO

-- [ ] Get Screenwriter, Music and Cinematography for `en` language.
+- Get Screenwriter, Music and Cinematography for `en` language.
-- [ ] Download full album of photos.
-- [ ] Download trailer.
+- Download trailer.
-- [ ] Broadcast message to users of the bot.
+- Broadcast message to users of the bot.

 ## 👏 Credits